-- the training, supervision and development of our people; - the active participation of senior management in identifying and mitigating key operational risks across the firm; - independent control and support functions that monitor operational risk on a daily basis and implementation of extensive policies and procedures, and controls designed to prevent the occurrence of operational risk events;

-- proactive communication between our revenueproducing units and our independent control and support functions; and - a network of systems throughout the firm to facilitate the collection of data used to analyze and assess our operational risk exposure.
+- Training, supervision and development of our people; - Active participation of senior management in identifying and mitigating our key operational risks; - Independent control and support functions that monitor operational risk on a daily basis, and implementation of extensive policies and procedures, and controls designed to prevent the occurrence of operational risk events; - Proactive communication between our revenue producing units and our independent control and support functions; - A network of systems to facilitate the collection of data used to analyze and assess our operational risk exposure.

 We combine top-down and bottom-up approaches to manage and measure operational risk.
-From a top-down perspective, our senior management assesses firmwide and business level operational risk profiles.
-From a bottom-up perspective, revenue-producing units and independent control and support functions are responsible for risk management on a day-to-day basis, including identifying, mitigating, and escalating operational risks to senior management.
+From a top-down perspective, our senior management assesses firmwide and business-level operational risk profiles.
+From a bottom-up perspective, revenue-producing units and independent control and support functions are responsible for risk identification and risk management on a day-to-day basis, including escalating operational risks to senior management.

-Our operational risk framework is in part designed to comply with the operational risk measurement rules under the Revised Capital Framework and has evolved based on the changing needs of our businesses and regulatory guidance.
-Our framework comprises the following practices:
+Our operational risk management framework is in part designed to comply with the operational risk measurement rules under the Revised Capital Framework and has evolved based on the changing needs of our businesses and regulatory guidance.
+Our operational risk management framework comprises the following practices:

-- risk identification and reporting;
+- Risk identification and assessment:

-- risk measurement; and
+- Risk measurement; and

-- risk monitoring.
+- Risk monitoring and reporting.

-Internal Audit performs an independent review of our operational risk framework, including our key controls, processes and applications, on an annual basis to assess the effectiveness of our framework.
+Internal Audit performs an independent review of our operational risk management framework, including our key controls, processes and applications, on an annual basis to assess the effectiveness of our framework.

-Risk Identification and Reporting
+Risk Identification and Assessment

-The core of our operational risk management framework is risk identification and reporting.
+The core of our operational risk management framework is risk identification and assessment.
 We have a comprehensive data collection process, including firmwide policies and procedures, for operational risk events.

-We have established policies that require managers in our revenue-producing units and our independent control and support functions to escalate operational risk events.
+We have established policies that require our revenueproducing units and our independent control and support functions to report and escalate operational risk events.
 When operational risk events are identified, our policies require that the events be documented and analyzed to determine whether changes are required in our systems and/or processes to further mitigate the risk of future events.

-In addition, our firmwide systems capture internal operational risk event data, key metrics such as transaction volumes, and statistical information such as performance trends.
-We use an internally-developed operational risk management application to aggregate and organize this information.
-Managers from both revenue-producing units and independent control and support functions analyze the information to evaluate operational risk exposures and identify businesses, activities or products with heightened levels of operational risk.
-We also provide periodic operational risk reports to senior management, risk committees and the Board.
+In addition, our systems capture internal operational risk event data, key metrics such as transaction volumes, and statistical information such as performance trends.
+We use an internally developed operational risk management application to aggregate and organize this information.
+One of our key risk identification and assessment tools is an operational risk and control self-assessment process which is performed by managers from both revenue-producing units and independent control and support functions.
+This process consists of the identification and rating of operational risks, on a forward-looking basis, and the related controls.
+The results from this process are analyzed to evaluate operational risk exposures and identify businesses, activities or products with heightened levels of operational risk.